stein411/MsgApp/README.md

 The chat app uses node.js, c++, python, and mongoDB.
 This also uses Microsoft's Azure services for text-to-speech processing.
 To run the program, follow the steps below.

 ### Requirements
-*If you do not want to use the text-to-speech capability, you may use Windows as the OS
 | Requirement |
 | ------------ |
 |`Linux (tested on Ubuntu 18.04)` |